-Acer shirasawanum Mikado is an upright maple, likely a hybrid with Acer palmatum.
-Spring leaves are a color that can be described as red-plum.
-The color remains the same in the summer though it is a little darker changing to orange-red in fall.
-Mikado can handle full sun and needs at least 5 hours of sun each day to hold its red-plum leaf color.
+Acer shirasawanum Mikado is likely a hybrid with a palmatum maple.
+Spring leaves are a color that can be described as bronze-plum-red with yellow veins.
+The color remains the same in the summer though it is a little darker more like a shiny bronze changing to orange and then crimson in fall.
+Mikado can handle full sun and needs at least 5 hours of sun each day to hold its amazing leaf color.
 Too little sun and the leaves change to green tones, known as greening out.
-Estimated to grow to 10′ tall by 5′ wide in 10 years.
-Once established hardy to -20 degrees.
-USDA zone 5.
+This is not a fast growing maple like most shirasawanum maples.
+I have revised my estimate of growth in 10 years from 10′ to 7′ based on experience.
+Once established hardy to -20 degrees USDA zone 5.

 1 gallon, 2 gallon, 3 gallon

 Only logged in customers who have purchased this product may leave a review.